 Male caregivers face some of the same challenges as women caregivers.
 They also face some unique challenges.
 Much like women, male caregivers are facing time constraints and obligations that are competing for their time and attention.
 Men are often still working while caring for a loved one and must juggle the demands of a work schedule and the uncertainty of what it will mean for their positions in the workplace if they need to take time off to care for a spouse or parent.

-Like women, men are likely to get lost in the day to day responsibilities of care giving and lose site of the importance of taking time for themselves.
+Like women, men are likely to get lost in the day to day responsibilities of caregiving and lose sight of the importance of taking time for themselves.
 As with any caregiver, we need to encourage men to take time out of their day to exercise, read a book, meditate or do something else they enjoy that brings them some sense of relaxation and rejuvenation.
 It is essential to their ability to care for themselves and their loved ones.

 Thankfully, as the number of male caregivers has been increasing, so have the number of support groups specifically targeting men.
 And because men tend to rely on technology as a caregiving resource, they have had a fairly easy time finding these local support groups.
 These local and online support groups can be extremely helpful to men as they navigate the often difficult tasks associated with caregiving.